-Witzenberg Municipality manages two nature reserves and seven critical biodiversity areas (CBAs) fall within its jurisdiction.
-The lack of capacity to manage the CBAs has the effect that illegal dumping, pollution, keeping of animals and eradication of fynbos poses a major threat to the Witzenberg natural environment.
-Law enforcement needs to expand to include inspections of commonage areas.
-In line with the Ceres Mountain Fynbos nature reserve (CMFNR) and the Wolseley commonage Invasive alien species monitoring, control and eradication plans, alien vegetation projects are implemented.
+Two nature reserves and seven critical biodiversity areas (CBAs) falls within the jurisdiction of the Witzenberg municipality.
+The lack of capacity to manage the mentioned areas give effect to illegal dumping, loss of endemic and indigenous vegetation due to overgrazing of livestock, illegal or overharvesting of indigenous vegetation, illegal sand mining, erosion, pollution and fire hazards due to high density of invasive alien vegetation poses a major threat to the Witzenberg natural environment.
+The development of nature reserve management plans followed with the appointment of a nature reserve management team for protected areas is essential to ensure the conservation and sustainability of our natural environment.
+Stewardship agreements between the municipality and other governmental institutions (Cape Nature) or private entities will also assist to ensure the conservation of CBA's.
+Law enforcement needs to expand to include monitoring of protected areas and commonage areas.
+Invasive alien vegetation is controlled and managed in terms of the control plans for the Ceres Mountain Fynbos nature reserve (CMFNR) and the Wolseley commonage.
+Draft Invasive alien species control plans for the Prince Alfred Hamlet and Op-Die-Berg commonages have been developed and to ensure effective implementation of these plans, external funding is essential.
+Biological control methods will also be implemented for invasive aquatic and terrestrial plants.
 The main goal of the alien vegetation projects is to conserve water at mountain catchment areas, water source areas and riverbanks and also to conserve and promote biodiversity in the Witzenberg.
-Cape Winelands Districts municipality is supporting the municipality by continuously clearing Mitchells Pass (Breede River) and the upper catchment of the Koekedouwdam.
-Table

-Mountain Funding (TMF) funds alien vegetation clearing projects in the CMFNR.
-These funds are used to implement initial alien vegetation clearing projects at the slopes of the Koekedouwdam.
 Ceres Business Initiative (CBI) funds follow-up alien clearing and areas of low infestation projects in the CMFNR.
 The Environmental section is continuously liaising with national and international funders to support alien vegetation clearing projects in the Witzenberg area.
+Rivers in our urban areas are degrading due to illegal dumping, illegal water abstractions, agricultural and industrial activities.
+Monitoring and awareness programs in conjunction with governmental institutions must be implemented with farmers, local community, factories and private owners to ensure the conservation and sustainability of our river ecosystems.
+Specialist studies have to be done to identify erosion control methods at rivers and rehabilitation at the Dwars River will continuously be implemented.
 Environmental education will be supported through the "Green Fingers" project in conjunction with Cape Nature with the focus on "learning respect for the nature".
-Other awareness campaigns include Arbour Week and Water Week.
+Other awareness campaigns include Arbor Week and Water Week.